isomerpages/moe-frontierpri/_our-curriculum/English.md

 in reading so that they will be better able to cope with their learning in school.
 Teachers will use a systematic set of strategies and activities which have been carefully designed by MOE in this programme.</p>
 <p><strong>3.
-Reading Remediation Programme<br></strong>The Reading Remediation
+Reading Remediation Programme</strong>
-Programme (RRP) aims to provide support for Primary 3 and Primary 4 students who face consistent difficulty in reading despite having completed the Learning Support Programme in Primary 1 and Primary 2.
-This MOE-initiated programme exposes students to a range of strategies for reading comprehension which will enable them to recognise words and read grade-level texts with fluency and comprehension.</p>
+<br>The Reading Remediation Programme (RRP) aims to provide support for Primary
+3 and Primary 4 students who face consistent difficulty in reading despite having completed the Learning Support Programme in Primary 1 and Primary
+2. This MOE-initiated programme exposes students to a range of strategies for reading comprehension which will enable them to recognise words and read grade-level texts with fluency and comprehension.</p>